Where can I find information about genetic modification?

 Opposing Viewpoints has some great essays arguing both for, and against, Genetic Modification.

-- browse issues to find headings like Genetic engineering and Genetically modified food.
+- Or use Browse Issues to find headings like Genetic Engineering and Genetically Modified Food.

 Tips: Opposing Viewpoints in context brings up lots of different types of results, news articles, primary sources etc. To narrow your search results down to just the viewpoint essays, click on the word Viewpoints at the top of the result list.